 - Evaluating and Approving Compensation for the CEO.
 In accordance with the New York Stock Exchange’s requirements, the Human Resources Committee evaluates the performance of the Chief Executive Officer against AT&T’s goals and objectives and, after consulting with the Board, approves the compensation level of the Chief Executive Officer, and then reports its actions to the Board.

 - Director Compensation.
-The Board, using the recommendations of the Corporate Governance and Nominating Committee, conducts a review at least once every two years of the components and amount of Board compensation (including benefits) in relation to other similarly situated companies to ensure that Board compensation is consistent with market practices.
+The Board, using the recommendations of the Corporate Governance and Nominating Committee, conducts a review on an annual basis of the components and amount of Board compensation (including benefits) in relation to other similarly situated companies to ensure that Board compensation is consistent with market practices.
 Based on that review, the Board adjusts compensation as appropriate.
-Directors who are also employees of AT&T or its subsidiaries receive no separate compensation for serving as Directors or as members of Board Committees. .
+Directors who are also employees of AT&T or its subsidiaries receive no separate compensation for serving as Directors or as members of Board Committees.

 - Director Stock Ownership.
 The Board believes that, in order to align the interests of Directors and stockholders, Directors should have a significant financial stake in the Company.
 In furtherance of this policy, the Board believes that each Director who has served on the Board for at least five years should own shares of common stock (including deferred shares and stock units where the value is based on the price of the common stock) equal to at least five times the annual base retainer.
 The Board will evaluate whether exceptions should be made in the case of any Director who, due to his or her unique financial circumstances, would incur a hardship by complying with this requirement.

 - At least annually, the Human Resources Committee shall review and make recommendations to the Board regarding the management succession plan, addressing the policies and principles for CEO selection and performance review, as well as policies regarding succession in the event of emergency or retirement.